pfapi/cicd-template/README.md

     c) to-release workflow closes the issue and create a pull request with the same title.

-5) title for to-release issue and pull request from the development to the main
+5) Title for to-release issue and the release pull request

     a) if it is not started with to-release or exact as to-release, the default bump option for lerna version is patch.